SowmyaAji/AntzChanges/README.md

 Command to run: python3 shipping.py

-Or import covid into Jupyter Notebook (after copying the shipping.py file into the same directory as the one being run, along with the requisite gzip files)
+Or import covid into Jupyter Notebook (after copying the shipping.py file into the same directory as the one being run, along with the requisite gzip filesexicd)